hphelion/documentation/devplatform/stackato/user/deploy/languages/php/php.html.md

 <p>Application Lifecycle Service (ALS) provides a means to execute PHP applications on a managed platform, controlling application lifecycle through a PaaS tier.
 Deploying
 applications to this platform is as easy as adding details to a YAML configuration file and using a console application to push the application to ALS.</p>
-At its simplest form, the configuration file *manifest.yml*, located at the root of a project would look like:
+At its simplest form, the configuration file *manifest.yml*, which is located at the root of a project, would look like:
 <div class="highlight-none"><div class="highlight"><pre>name: php-web-app
 framework: